wirewirewirewire/balena-control/README.md

 ### Shutdown computer 📴

 Shuts down the computer.
 WARNING: This will also shut down the network of Raspberry Pi computers, so it will not react to any WOL triggers.

+> [!WARNING]
+> This will also shut down the network of Raspberry Pi computers, so it will not react to any WOL triggers.

 ```
 POST http://XXX.XXX.XXX.XXX:3009/shutdown